YASHWANTHINI/Learn_to_Gain/Web development/JS/ES6/notes.md

 a = 5;
 console.log(a); // 5
 ```
-Since JavaScript, initializations are not hoisted.
+Only declarations are hoisted and not initializations.
 <b>Variable Hoisting</b>
 ```
 console.log(a); //undefined
 var a = 5;

 var a;
-console.log(a); //undefined
-a = 5;
+console.log(a); //undefined during hoisting a has undefined as value.
+JS is interpreted language. a = 5;
 ```
 <b>Function Hoisting</b>